A mathematical model and forecast for the coronavirus disease COVID-19 in Germany

 (A.B.
 Alyokhin, B.V.
 Burkynskyi, A.N.
 Grabovoi, V.A, Dilenko, N.I.
 Khumarova)

-- calculated trajectories of these indicators for the same period, as well as for a lead period of 10 days.
+- calculated trajectories of these indicators for the same period, as well as for a 10-day forecasting period;

-- actual trajectories of changes in the daily indicators of the coronavirus epidemic in Germany over the entire observation period;
+- actual trajectories of changes in the daily indicators of the COVID-19 epidemic in Germany over the entire observation period;

-- calculated trajectories of these indicators for the entire observation period, as well as for a 30-day forecast period.
+- calculated trajectories of these indicators for the same period, as well as for a 10-day lead period;

-- calculated trajectories of these indicators for the entire observation period, as well as for a forecasting period of 30 days.
+- calculated trajectories of the indicators for the same period, as well as for a 10-day lead period.

 Sources of statistical data: